xynlophyl/learning_compsci/README.md

 # learning
-workspace for my various learning projects and resources that i would like to explore further
+workspace for my various learning projects and resources that i am currently/will exploring

 ## [algorithm](./algorithm/):
 - Implemenation of basic data structures, as well as applications in LeetCode questions